natachaS/france_D3_map/README.md

 =============

-Basic Map of France's "departements" created using public IGN data and D3 library You can see the final result here : www.natachaspringer.com/france_map
+Basic Map of France's "departements" created using public IGN data and D3 library Here is the blog post explaining the process : http://natachaspringer.tumblr.com/post/92254800143/building-a-map-and-solving-new-problems